electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

   that creates the process, we have to "attach" to it (`"request": "attach"`) instead of creating a new one.
   The renderer process is a web one, so the debugger we have to use is `pwa-chrome`.
-- `Main + renderer` is a [compound task] that executes the previous ones simulatenously.
+- `Main + renderer` is a [compound task] that executes the previous ones simultaneously.

 :::caution